Helpmewithbiblestudy.org

 And he who believes in Him will not be disappointed."
 (Rom 9:30-33)

 The problem of believing in the incorrect concept of the One true God can be seen today.
-While both Jews and Muslims believe in the real existence of the God of Abraham, they do not recognize His Son Jesus Christ nor the triune nature of God Himself.
+While both Jews and Muslims believe in the real existence of the God of Abraham, they do not recognize that He spoke through His Son Jesus Christ nor the triune nature of God Himself.

 Another problem related to faith in seen through the lives of the apostles.
 They believed that Jesus was the Messiah and placed a trust in His words; but, their concept of Him changes after the resurrection.
 No longer is Jesus the military savior of the Jews (Luke 22:21), He is instead the savior of mankind (Luke 24:44-48).
 Doubting Thomas is significant for stating the association "my Lord and my God" (John 20:28).